If Payday Lending Ends, What Replaces It?

 - Traditional Lenders Expanding into Fringe Financial Services

 Banks and other traditional lenders can offer expanded short-term loan options, but even they struggle to make these loans profitable due to their high default rates and limited repayment periods to earn interest.
 These loans will be harder to get and probably be financed for longer repayment periods.
-Banks are more highly regulated than payday lenders, and the interest from short-term loans just can’t cover the costs of processing loan applications, running credit checks and underwriting default risks according to a Dispatch.com report.
+Banks are more highly regulated than payday lenders, and the interest from short-term loans just can’t cover the costs of processing loa forms, running credit checks and underwriting default risks according to a Dispatch.com report.

 - Google-Based Loans